 However, there is a stipulation that the individual loanee should show Ksh.
-6,000.
+6,000 in deposit.
 The logic is that this is working capital and should be shown before the installation of the pump.
-District staff state that 50% of the farmers want the project to start in January 1992 but the rest claim there is no money available in January and thus the scheme should be delayed and started in the middle of the year when their cah flow-is better.
+District staff state that 50% of the farmers want the project to start in January 1992 but the rest claim there is no money available in January and thus the scheme should be delayed.

 Of the 10 plots visited 5 were for women applicants.
-Of these five one was a widow who held title to the land.
+Of these five one was a widower who held title to the land.
 One had been guaranteed by a nephew since the land had not been subdivided to the sons (including her husband).
 Three had been guaranteed by their husbands.
 On the remaining 5 plots, a father had guaranteed his just married son who had trained in agriculture in the National Youth Service.
 A brother-in-law had guaranteed a male applicant.
 On 3 plots, the husband had title to the land and was the applicant.